 Don’t do this!
 Are your lenses so dirty you need to do color correction every time you take a shot?
 Do you change your lenses so often that the noise in your photos is due exclusively to sensor dust?
 Ever wonder how to return your camera to an out-of-the-box shine before reselling it on Ebay?
 Well, look no further!
-This very odd camera cleaning tutorial appeared on YouTube this week and claims to provide the definitive solution to all your camera-cleaning needs:
+This very odd camera cleaning tutorial appeared on YouTube and claims to provide the definitive solution to all your camera-cleaning needs:

 Pavlis’ cleaning method* will ensure that your camera and lens come out squeaky clean every single time.
 It will also save you a fortune on camera cleaning kits!